sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 ![Opening the serial monitor](https://raw.githubusercontent.com/Penn-State-Robotics-Club/tutorials/master/resources/open_serial_monitor.png)
 You should see your distances being spammed into the monitor!

-## Basic logic with If statements
+## Basic logic
 Let's add some more functionality to our robot.
+Let's use the distance value to turn  on a LED if the distance is less than 10cm.
 Referencing the code from the [previous](https://github.com/Penn-State-Robotics-Club/tutorials/tree/master/Introduction.md) tutorial, we're going to use the LED attached to pin 13.

 ```c
 // Add a new pin variable next to the others